 The Impossible Burger patty offered by Burger King is vegan.
 If you don’t want it grilled on the same surface that cooks meat, they will microwave it upon request.

-Recommended item: Impossible Burger ordered without mayo.
+Recommended item: Impossible Whopper ordered without mayo.
 Ask them to microwave the burger if you don’t want it cooked on the grill.

-Unlike many fast food Mexican restaurants, Del Taco offers Beyond Meat.
-And like Taco Bell, they maintain a helpful page of vegan and vegetarian menu items.
+Like Taco Bell, Del Taco publishes a helpful page of vegan and vegetarian menu items.

 Denny’s also serves a number of other vegan foods, plus coffee and juices.
 If you’re there for breakfast, the oatmeal is vegan.

-Recommended item: Veggie Burger (Beyond Burger) on a Brioche bun.
+Recommended item: Veggie Burger (Dr. Praeger’s) on a Brioche bun.
 Numerous veggie toppings are available.
 Specify no cheese, butter, or mayo.

-Recommended item: Beyond Breakfast Sausage on an English muffin without egg or cheese.
+Recommended item: At stores that offer it, a Beyond Breakfast Sausage on an English muffin without egg or cheese.
+For other stores, as per VeggL’s recommendation: Dunkin’ Avocado Toast with Roasted Tomatoes.

 When it comes to vegan offerings, Starbucks has a checkered past.
 They’ve rolled out vegan food options only to discontinue them.
 And while they do offer an Impossible Breakfast Sandwich, this offering contains both dairy cheese and eggs.